HSF/hsf.github.io/organization/_posts/2022/2022-07-07-coordination.md

 ### GPU Hackathon

-We have the oportunity to organise a dedicated GPU hackathon, from the `gpuhackathons.org` series at CERN.
+We have the opportunity to organise a dedicated GPU hackathon, from the `gpuhackathons.org` series at CERN.
 If interested and want to join with a team please contact Stefan.

 ### ESCAPE / EOSC-Future science projects meeting